craic/mapswipe_convnet/README.md

 Neither will they contain the trained models, although I will store these on the AWS S3 servers and provide links to them.

 With Convnets, the user is faced with a wide array of network architectures (models) and countless parameters that you hope to optimize.
 It makes me think of a studio mixing desk.
-It's a nightmare :^)

 ![Mixing Desk](images/mixing_desk_600.png)

 [Experiment #1](experiment_1) - Basic Convnet with limited tuning

+[Experiment #2](experiment_2) - VGG16 model with a much larger dataset